 Where do the tissues come from?

-Tissues are recovered from healthy mares during live birth by Board Certified Veterinarians using safe recovery techniques and sterile equipment without harm to the mare or foal
+Tissues are recovered from healthy mares during live birth by Licensed Veterinarians using safe recovery techniques and sterile equipment without harm to the mare or foal.

 What are the potential advantages of using RenoVō®?